loader image

 Processes in the manufacturing of mulches #

-Could a biobased film become non-compliant because of the manufacturing process that would disqualify it from being used on organic farms?
+Could a biobased biodegradable mulch become non-compliant because of the manufacturing process that would disqualify it from being used on organic farms?
 (284)

 Plastic mulch removal #